MirOS Manual: bdftopcf(1)

 XFree86 Version 4.5.0 2

-These manual pages are copyrighted by their respective writers; their source is available at our CVSweb, AnonCVS, and other mirrors.
-The rest is Copyright © 2002-2008 The MirOS Project, Germany.
+These manual pages and other documentation are copyrighted by their respective writers; their sources are available at the project’s CVSweb, AnonCVS and other mirrors.
+The rest is Copyright © 2002–2021 MirBSD.

 This manual page’s HTML representation is supposed to be valid XHTML/1.1; if not, please send a bug report – diffs preferred.